Igniting the future of business education

 $40,000 one-time gift, or $10,000 per year for four years, supports one BBA student or two MBA students over four years.
 Can be designated for use in the 2020-21 academic year.

 As the premier private university in North Texas, SMU exists to shape future leaders who transform communities and organizations through ingenuity and thoughtful problem-solving.
-Building on our history of excellence, we now embark on SMU Ignited: Boldly Shaping Tomorrow – our multiyear, $1.5 billion campaign to attract and support outstanding students and faculty, to explore new fields and cutting-edge technologies, and to positively impact Dallas and the world beyond.
+Building on our history of excellence, we have launched SMU Ignited: Boldly Shaping Tomorrow – our multiyear, $1.5 billion campaign to attract and support outstanding students and faculty, to explore new fields and cutting-edge technologies, and to positively impact Dallas and the world beyond.
 We invite you to join us and empower the bold, the curious and the creative to better their professions and their communities.

 Blaze a new path